infinity0/i0-backup/README.md

 	- public config in a repo owned by a normal user. you can share this with others for backup/review.
 	- private config (e.g. passwords) in a repo owned by root

+We tend to use it via bmount as part of its own git hooks, so we never actually need to touch it directly (apart from restoring).

 ## Pre-use